ClauseJr/Student-Placement/README.md

 <img width="633" height="371" alt="Skill Impact Page" src="https://github.com/user-attachments/assets/c4350904-ee54-4d47-8292-002df9569732" />

-###  3. Customer Insights Dashboard
+###  3. Risk Readiness Dashboard

-The Customer Insights Dashboard focuses on the analysis of revenue, profitability, customer orders, return rates and average shipping time
+The Risk Readiness Dashboard focuses on the analysis of students placement risks and placement readiness.
+When the rate of placement is low, suddenly the student has a high risk of not being placed.

+Key KPIs:
+  -  Number of Students
+  -  Placement Rate
+  -  Placement Readiness
+  -  Placement Risk

+Key Insights:
+-	students with poor communication skills, beginners in coding, very weak logical reasoning, lower scores in mock interviews, less project and poor academic performances had a high risk of placement.
+-	Students with higher placement risk had a low placement rate hence not placed.

 <img width="632" height="371" alt="Risk Readiness Page" src="https://github.com/user-attachments/assets/3df4111d-6a8b-4921-bfc4-91e1be505bac" />